 top results of the user search with the best online reputation possible to help make a purchasing decision.

 How important is a company’s online reputation in the consumer’s buying decision?

-Bright Local interviewed about 1,000 consumers in the US to discover consumer opinion about online reviews.
+Bright Local interviewed about 1,000 consumers in the US to discover consumer opinions about online reviews.
 Check out the search results:

 86% of consumers read online reviews;

 78% of consumers say they rely on online reviews as well as personal recommendations;

-50% of consumers visit local business websites after reading positive comment;
+50% of consumers visit local business websites after reading a positive comment;

 68% of consumers become more likely to buy from a particular business after reading positive ratings;

 85% said that online reviews influence a purchase (62% said they strongly influence).

 How to use online reviews to reach Consumers 4.0

 1 ー Accept the huge power of influence of the new consumer 4.0 and use it in your favor